bitnami-labs/katacoda-scenarios/beltran-test/step3.md

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}

-3. Check the redirection works.
+3. Make sure the redirection works.
 The response from the server should not include the 'www.' part:

     `curl http://www.mydomain.com -L --progress-bar --insecure | grep site-title`{{execute}}